-The GRPUC is issuing the results of monitoring done on its drinking water for the period from January 1 to December 31, 2012.
+The City of Grand Rapids is issuing the results of monitoring done on its drinking water for the period from January 1 to December 31, 2013.
 The purpose of this report is to advance consumers' understanding of drinking water and heighten awareness of the need to protect precious water resources.